Goethe University Frankfurt

 Contributors

-Andreas G Chiocchetti
+Andreas G. Chiocchetti

 Professor Andreas G Chiocchetti is passionate about working with models to understand human behaviour and neurodiversity.
 Biotechnologist by training (Salzburg, Austria), Phd in Genetics, Research Fellow at UCLA, Los Angeles, ex Data-Scientist in Industry.
+Member of the Equal Opportunity and Diversity working group at the TRR379.

 Christine Ecker

 Christine Ecker is a professor at Goethe University Frankfurt, specializing in clinical neuroscience and psychiatry.
 Her research focuses on the neurobiological underpinnings of autism spectrum disorders and other neurodevelopmental conditions, utilizing advanced neuroimaging techniques.
+Ecker’s work aims to bridge the gap between clinical practice and neuroscience to improve diagnostic and therapeutic strategies for these disorders.

 Christine Margarete Freitag